Control of spatiotemporal chaos by stochastic resetting: Introduction

-In this work, we explore how stochastic resetting~\cite{EM2011,EM2011a,Evans_2014,Evans_2020,GJ22} can be harnessed to delay or suppress the onset of spatiotemporal chaos in classical interacting many-body systems.
+In this work, we explore how stochastic resetting~\cite{EM2011,EM2011a,Evans_2014,KMSS2014,Evans_2020,GJ22} can be harnessed to delay or suppress the onset of spatiotemporal chaos in classical interacting many-body systems.
 At its core, stochastic resetting consists in returning the state of a dynamical system to its initial condition at random times.
 Variations on this protocol include non-Poissonian resetting times, resetting to a cloud of initial conditions, and more.
+Stochastic resetting can also arise naturally in the effective description of deterministic chaotic maps~\cite{Rosa2001,Barkai2009}.
 By and large, stochastic resetting has proven to be a versatile nonequilibrium protocol applicable to virtually any dynamical system, with relatively low analytical or computational overhead.
 It has also been demonstrated experimentally~\cite{Faisant_2021,Roichman2020,Besga2020}.

 By introducing a new timescale, stochastic resetting can reshape the system's transient and steady-state dynamics.
 In the context of random search problems, it can be used to dramatically reduce the mean first-passage time~\cite{Evans_2013,Mercado-Vasquez_2022}.
 From a thermodynamic perspective, stochastic resetting has been articulated within the framework of stochastic thermodynamics~\cite{Fuchs_2016,SK23}.
 However, much remains to be understood about the impact of stochastic resetting on the dynamics of extended interacting systems~\cite{Nagar_2023}.
-Studies have begun to explore the effects of resetting on correlations and dynamical phase transitions such as phase synchronization in the Kuramoto model~\cite{bressloff2024kuramoto,SG2022,bressloff2024KM,bressloff2024global}, Kardar-Parisi-Zhang equation~\cite{GMS2014}, exclusion process~\cite{BKP19,Sadekar_2020,Karthika_2020} and the Ising model~\cite{MMS20,Ak20}.
+Studies have begun to explore the effects of resetting on correlations and dynamical phase transitions such as phase synchronization in the Kuramoto model~\cite{bressloff2024kuramoto,SG2022,bressloff2024global}, Kardar-Parisi-Zhang equation~\cite{GMS2014}, exclusion process~\cite{BKP19,Sadekar_2020,Karthika_2020} and the Ising model~\cite{MMS20,Ak20}.
 Conversely, stochastic resetting can serve as a resource for dynamically generating correlations between non-interacting particles or fields~\cite{BLMS23,BLMS24,KSS2024}.